geraldiner/100devs/README.md

 * "#" are also called "octothorps"
 * '==' operator tests only value, while '===' operator tests value AND type
 * how to create & use a code snippet in VS Code
+* VS Code has a terminal that I can use to be pushing to Git

 # Examples: